 Under the REIT tax rules, the senior housing communities in our SHOP segment that are "qualified healthcare properties" generally must be operated and managed for us by third-party managers and we have limited rights to direct or influence the business or operations of those communities.
-A number of the nonqualified healthcare properties in our SHOP segment are also managed by third-party managers.
+A number of the non-qualified healthcare properties in our SHOP segment are also managed by third-party managers.
 However, in each case, we nonetheless participate directly in the financial performance of the communities' operations and are ultimately responsible for all operational risks and other liabilities of such properties, other than those arising out of certain actions by our managers, such as gross negligence, fraud or willful misconduct.
 These risks include, and our financial performance is impacted by, among other things, fluctuations in occupancy levels, the inability to charge desirable resident fees (including anticipated increases in those fees), increases in the cost of food, supplies, energy, labor (as a result of labor shortages, unionization, inflation or otherwise) or other services, rent control regulations, national and regional economic conditions, the imposition of new or increased taxes, capital expenditure requirements, changes in management or equity, accounting misstatements, professional and general liability claims, litigation and regulatory actions and the availability and cost of insurance.
 Any one or a combination of these factors could impact the performance of our SHOP segment, which could adversely affect our business, financial condition and results of operations.
-Such risks could also arise as a result of our ownership of outpatient medical and research buildings, and which could also adversely affect our business, financial condition and results of operations.